Pectus Excavatum Correction

 Dr. DuPéré’s technique for treating pectus excavatum completely depends on the patient’s specific needs.
 The most common treatment options include the following:

-- Pectoral augmentation: This can be achieved through the use of pectoral implants.
-These firm silicone implants are different from breast implants because they’re solid and designed to feel like natural muscle.
-The pectoral implants are placed beneath the skin.
+- Pectoral augmentation: Pectus excavatum correction can occasionally be achieved through the use of prefabricated pectoral implants.
+These soft but solid silicone implants are different from breast implants because they are solid and and designed to feel like natural muscle.
+The pectoral implants are placed beneath the original muscles via a small underarm incision, and the patients can continue to grow their pec muscles afterward.
 This approach is best for patients with more mild cases.

-- Fat grafting: This popular technique uses liposuction to remove fat from one area of the body to augment another area, especially the buttocks.
+- Fat grafting: This popular technique uses liposuction to remove fat from one area of the body to augment another area, especially the buttocks, hips, breasts, lips, and cheeks.
 During a pectus excavatum correction surgery, Dr. DuPéré uses a less invasive form of liposuction to remove the fat, which he then purifies and adds to the chest.
 He carefully fills in the divot layer by layer to achieve a smooth, attractive result.
+Because fat grafting requires a thick, vascularized recipient area to ensure the fat cells survive, patients with serious pectus excavatum are usually not ideal candidates for this option unless the defect is mild.
+Fat grafting can, however, be used to smooth down the implant edges in thin patients.

 Risks & Complications